Deep Dive into ICM

 A blockchain on Avalanche sends an Avalanche Warp Message by coming to agreement on the message that every validator should be willing to sign.
 As an example, the VM of a blockchain may define that once a block is accepted, the VM should be willing to sign a message including the block hash in the payload to attest to any other Subnet that the block was accepted.
 The contents of the payload, how to aggregate the signature (VM-to-VM communication, off-chain relayer, etc.), is left to the VM.

-1. Gather signatures of the message M from N validators (where the N validators meet the required threshold of stake on the destination chain)
+validators meet the required threshold of stake on the destination chain) - Aggregate the

 Verifying / Receiving an Avalanche Warp Message